Azure/bicep/docs/linter-rules/use-stable-vm-image.md

 **Code**: use-stable-vm-image

 **Description**: Virtual machines shouldn't use preview images.
-We will check below properties under "imageReference" and fail the linter rule if they contain string "preview":
+This rule checks the following properties under "imageReference" and fails if any of them contain the string "preview":
 * offer
 * sku
 * version